Will more rest lead to a better Brad Brach down the stretch for the Orioles?

 “I think last year in the second half, Buck kind of seemed to give me a breather there, too, so I kind of got used to doing the extra work that I needed to feel good when I got on the mound,” Brach said.
 “Last year first half, I was sitting down [in the bullpen] yesterday thinking to myself, man I think I was close to like 40 innings last year at this point.
 It’s just crazy to think about because it just seems like it was double what I have right now.
 I was rolling and not even thinking about it.”

 The results have been there for Brach.
-Saturday’s outing was his ninth straight scoreless appearance dating to May 19, and he hasn’t allowed a run over his past 8 1/3 innings.
+Saturday’s outing was his ninth straight scoreless appearance dating to May 19, and he hadn’t allowed a run over his past 8 1/3 innings.
 Over that span, he’s allowed just one hit over the 27 batters he’s faced, holding opponents to a .038 batting average.
 He has 10 strikeouts and just one walk over that stretch.

 “But I don’t think I really feel a huge difference,” Brach said.
 “I just know I need to do more on the side as opposed to just being ready.
 So I just make sure I do what I need to be ready when the situation arises.
 I’m hoping here at some point there’s going to be a lot of games that I’m pitching in, so you’ve got to be ready for that.”